william-spongberg/COMP30019-Project-1/README.md

 ## References ##

 1. Image of Ultrakill's cover image, taken from the Steam page of the game ULTRAKILL: https://store.steampowered.com/app/1229490/ULTRAKILL/
-2. Image capture of the game Doom, uploaded by Wojciech Jaśkowski on the website ResearchGate: https://www.researchgate.net/figure/A-sample-screen-from-Doom-showing-the-first-person-perspective_fig1_327570317
-3. Art taken from the XBOX 1 achievement art for Titanfall 2 achievement named "Power Slide"
+2. Art taken from the XBOX 1 achievement art for Titanfall 2 achievement named "Power Slide"
-4. Taken from the article "Titanfall 2's Mobility Revolutionized Shooters - Or At Least It Should Have" by Cian Maher, published by The Gamer: https://www.thegamer.com/titanfall-2-mobility/
+3. Taken from the article "Titanfall 2's Mobility Revolutionized Shooters - Or At Least It Should Have" by Cian Maher, published by The Gamer: https://www.thegamer.com/titanfall-2-mobility/
-5. Free 3D nailgun model made by user "printable_models" and published on the website "Free3D": https://free3d.com/3d-model/nail-gun-v1--273925.html
+4. Free 3D nailgun model made by user "printable_models" and published on the website "Free3D": https://free3d.com/3d-model/nail-gun-v1--273925.html
-6. Image taken from prototype of our game
+5. Image taken from prototype of our game
-7. Stock photo of an elevator from the website Istock, credited to user "chainatp": https://www.istockphoto.com/photo/an-old-elevator-gm1088914534-292093369
+6. Stock photo of an elevator from the website Istock, credited to user "chainatp": https://www.istockphoto.com/photo/an-old-elevator-gm1088914534-292093369
-8. Image taken from the article "Little Nightmares 2 Review" written by Stacey Henley and published on PCGamer: https://www.pcgamer.com/little-nightmares-2-review/
+7. Image taken from the article "Little Nightmares 2 Review" written by Stacey Henley and published on PCGamer: https://www.pcgamer.com/little-nightmares-2-review/
-9. Image taken from prototype of our game
+8. Image taken from prototype of our game